-In our last blog post we went over the different types of ventilation for sloped roofs and requirements.
-In this blog we will discuss how to calculate the proper information in order to select the right products to use on your building projects.
+This article discusses how to calculate the proper information to select the right products for use on your building projects.

 A Balanced Ventilation System

-A balanced ventilation system is vital to the longevity or your roof and building.
-Every inch of exhaust air requires an equal or greater amount of intake air.
-Intake and exhaust vents should be installed with equal amounts of Net Free Area (NFA).
-NFA: The amount of total unobstructed area that will allow air to enter or exhaust a vent system.
+A balanced ventilation system is vital to the longevity of your roof and building.
+Every inch of exhaust air requires an equal or greater amount of air intake.
+Intake and exhaust vents should be installed with equal amounts of net free area (NFA).
+NFA is the amount of total unobstructed area that will allow air to enter or exhaust a vent system.

 Building Code Requirements (Commercial vs. Residential)

-Commercial and residential building code requirements are actually very similar.
-However, commercial buildings are usually much larger and require a greater amount of ventilation.
+Commercial and residential building code requirements are similar; however, commercial buildings are usually much larger and require a greater amount of ventilation.

 The calculation needed for an attic ventilation system determines the amount of air space.